Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 In a long-run scenario, I honestly can’t recommend these for a 6-feet long aquarium.

-What this means is that we are absolutely capable of satisfying our aquarium plants and corals with high lighting requirements without spending a fortune on electricity bills.
+What this means is that they are absolutely capable of satisfying our aquarium plants and corals with high lighting requirements without spending a fortune on electricity bills.

 These light fixtures are also used for deep aquariums (over 24 inches) as their illumination penetrates the water mercilessly, right to the bottom of the tank.